 Just because they are new does not mean they are not very popular.
 In fact nothing could be further from the truth with CFDs headlining most financial papers and magazines month after month.
+Read on for our CFD analysis.

 The interest since CFDs launched has been staggering with countries, like Australia, experiencing growth over the last couple of years.